Search Shortcut cmd + k | ctrl + k

 DuckDB has a flexible extension mechanism that allows for dynamically loading extensions.
 These may extend DuckDB's functionality by providing support for additional file formats, introducing new types, and domain-specific functionality.

 Extensions are loadable on all clients (e.g., Python and R).
-Extensions distributed via the official repository are built and tested on macOS (AMD64 and ARM64), Windows (AMD64) and Linux (AMD64 and ARM64).
+Extensions distributed via the Core and Community repositories are built and tested on macOS, Windows and Linux.
+All operating systems are supported for both the AMD64 and the ARM64 architectures.

 Listing Extensions